jbmouret/matplotlib_for_papers/README.rst

 Introduction
 ============

+This repository contains the handout (and the source of the handout) for the tutorial "Creating publication-quality with Python and Matplotlib", given at the [Alife 2014 conference](http://blogs.cornell.edu/alife14nyc/).

-* This tutorial is hosted on github: don't hesitate to clone the repository and send pull requests.
-You can access to the repository `here <http://github.com/jbmouret/matplotlib_for_papers>`_.
+Contributions are welcomed: feel free to clone and send pull requests.

 Goal